Abdullah Yusuf Ali: Triumph and Tragedy

 Comments on the translation

 The end product was truly monumental.
-The 1946 edition was nearly 1900 pages long, with 6311 footnotes, and many appendices.
-It received mixed response.
+The 1946 edition was nearly 1900 pages long, with 6311 footnotes and many appendices.
+It received a mixed response.
 Mohammed Iqbal, known for long, made no mention of it.
 Pickthall was guarded in his praise: “It goes without saying that his translation of the Qur’an is in better English than any previous English translation by an Indian.”
 The sting in the tail did not go unnoticed.
 In private, he added that the translation was “too free”.

 Pickthall was probably only returning the compliment.
-Yusuf Ali had written thus, with reference to Pickthall’s translation: “He is an English Muslim, a literary man of standing, and an Arabic scholar.
+Yusuf Ali had written thus, concerning Pickthall’s translation: “He is an English Muslim, a literary man of standing, and an Arabic scholar.
 But he has added very few notes to elucidate the Text.
 His rendering is “almost literal”: it can hardly be expected that it can give an adequate idea of a Book which (in his own words) can be described as “that inimitable symphony the very sounds of which move men to tears and ecstasy.”

-Sayyid Sulaiman Nadwi, the Pakistani Islamic scholar and historian, said “the Muslim litterateurs have with unanimity spoken very highly of the beauty, eloquence and grandeur of [Yusuf Ali’s] translation.”
+Sayyid Sulaiman Nadwi, the Pakistani Islamic scholar and historian, said, “The Muslim litterateurs have with unanimity spoken very highly of the beauty, eloquence and grandeur of [Yusuf Ali’s] translation.”

-Yusuf Ali’s translation over the years
+Translation over the years

 Yusuf Ali on Islam